kkdg/Offline_Stores/README.md

 ## How to use
 1. Clone this repo, open the directory you will see _Divante_ folder.
-2. Copy this folder into your magento project under `app/code/` directory.
+2. Copy _Divante_ folder into your magento project under `app/code/` directory.
 3. Run the magento command at the magento root folder `bin/magento setup:update`

 ## Note